scipy/scipy/doc/source/tutorial/fft.rst

 ____________

 The (unnormalized) DCT-III is the inverse of the (unnormalized) DCT-II, up to a factor `2N`.
 The orthonormalized DCT-III is exactly the inverse of the orthonormalized DCT- II.
-The function :func:`idct` performs the mappings between the DCT and IDCT types.
+The function :func:`idct` performs the mappings between the DCT and IDCT types, as well as performing the correct normalization.

 The example below shows the relation between DCT and IDCT for different types and normalizations.